debajit13/Let-Us-C-solution/README.md

 Let Us C is one of the most popular book for learning C. It's also very important for coding interviews in the Campus Recruitments.
 So this project helps all the college undergraduates to prepare for their placement interview and get all solution codes of Let Us C in one place.

-# Code Style

-1. Add the purpose of the problem at the top.(Ex: //program to swap two numbers)
-1. Add comment if your solution contains any formula.
-(Ex: //formula to convert temperature from celcius to fahrenheit)
-1. Give code files meaningful names.
-(Ex: swap_numbers.c)

 # Example Code

 _Filename: calculate-gross-salary.c_